22 March,2021 | Reading Time: 4 minutes

 As of now, there is no definite cure for this illness.
 However, with timely diagnosis and treatment, the symptoms of Alzheimer's can be controlled and can help in increasing life expectancy.
 Even with so much data available today, there is a lack of awareness about Alzheimer's disease.

 At Cadabam’s Hospitals, one of the specialties is the treatment of Alzheimer's.
 In fact, it is the only psychiatric institution in India, which is recognized and supported by CNTW and NHS.
-There is a 24x7 helpline number for patients to reach out at any time.
-They can also contact the team via email.
+There is a 24x7 helpline number for patients to reach out to us at any time, +91 97414 76476.
+They can also contact our team via email, firstname.lastname@example.org.

 Do you see that your mother seems to have forgotten what she cooked best?
 Or have you seen your father having difficulty recognizing family members?
-Is any of the senior family members having difficulty with performing common daily tasks or being forgetful?
-These may be signs of Alzheimer's Disease.
+Are any of the senior family members having difficulty with performing common daily tasks or are being forgetful?
+Then these may be signs of Alzheimer's Disease.

 In Alzheimer's Disease (AD), there is a progressive degeneration of memory and other cognitive abilities.
 In simple words, Alzheimer's Disease causes difficulty in memory, reasoning, thinking and communication, these problems develop slowly and only get worse over time.